hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 - **76-101 Interpretation and Argument**
   - Heavier focus on analysis and more involved writing techniques comparing to 76-100.
   - From what I heard, people's experience in this class varies highly depending on which section they are in, since professors and topics are different.
-Even within the same section, the professor may have preference for certain writing styles.
+Even within the same section, the professor may have preferences for certain writing styles.
 (Same thing holds for 76-100)

 - **73-102 Principles of Microeconomics**
   - I thought I was interested in economics until I took this course - it's not the course's problem though.
 It's fairly easy, and my professor (James Best) was humorous and explained things well.
 Quite some overlap with AP Microeconomics.